 Secretary: Matthew Morrison, PharmD earned his Doctor of Pharmacy through the University of Connecticut and then completed a general practice residency at Hartford Hospital.
 He went on to earn his BCPS certification in 2018.
 He is currently transitioning from a role of staff pharmacist to emergency medicine pharmacist at Hartford Hospital where his interests lie in the critical care setting.

-Most recently she is a recipient of the 2018 Connecticut Hospital Association John D. Thompson Award for Excellence in the Delivery of Healthcare Through the Use of Data for Reducing Hypoglycemia in Hospitalized Patients with Diabetes and 2015 CSHP Meritorious Achievement Award.
+Most recently Teresa is a recipient of the 2018 Connecticut Hospital Association John D. Thompson Award for Excellence in the Delivery of Healthcare Through the Use of Data for Reducing Hypoglycemia in Hospitalized Patients with Diabetes and 2015 CSHP Meritorious Achievement Award.

 Junior Board Member: Colleen Teevan, PharmD, BCPS, BCCCP is the Critical Care pharmacist and the PGY1 Residency Program Director at The Hospital of Central Connecticut.
 She received her PharmD from the UConn School of Pharmacy in 2010.
 She completed her PGY1 Residency at Saint Joseph Regional Medical Center in Mishawaka, IN and went on to complete a PGY2 Residency in Critical Care at Midwestern University in Chicago.
 Dr. Teevan then returned to Connecticut where she was the first pharmacist in the emergency department and had oversight of the medication history technician program at The Hospital of Central Connecticut.
 Colleen is Board Certified in Pharmacotherapy and Critical Care.
 In addition to clinical practice, Dr. Teevan enjoys teaching future pharmacists.